 Are the CMAS tests given on a computer?

-The assessments are designed to be administered on the computer, and they feature a variety of interactive questions that are more engaging and aligned with 21st-century teaching and learning practices.
+The assessments are designed to be administered on the computer, and they feature a variety of interactive questions that are more engaging and aligned with 21st century teaching and learning practices.
 However, in 2015, the state legislature passed a law allowing districts to request paper versions of the tests.

 Can parents excuse their children from taking the state tests?

 It is important to note that non-participation in state assessments means parents will not have information about their child’s attainment and growth on the state standards compared to other students in their school, district and state.
-Also, there is a chance that comparisons between schools and districts won’t be available as common state assessments are the most consistent way to compare performance.

 When will students, families and educators receive the scores?